alimoorreza/CS195-Fall24-Notebook-1/README.md

 - **Image#1**: [this link](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/data/first_photograph.png).
 - **Image#2**: [this link](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/data/himalaya_dark.png).

 First things first: upload the images to your Google Drive and then mount your Drive to the notebook.
+I aim to help everyone get familiar with the programming environment and comfortable working with pixel values in images.
+There will be two tasks: you'll perform various per-pixel transformations on images and observe the results.
+# **Task#1**: Whitening Transformation

+# **Task#2**: Histogram Equalization

 ## What you need to do :exclamation:
 <b>Notebook #1 consists of the following exercises</b> [ 1 point each ]: